 You have successfully got rid of the unused files that were occupying a large amount of memory space on your device.
 You now have more space available to add new and useful files to your device.

-If you use Google Photos, it is likely the app has uploaded most, if not all, photos from your device over to the cloud storage.
-If that is the case, you may want to delete the photos that are already available in Google Photos from your device.
+If you use Google Photos, it is likely the app has uploaded most, if not all, photos from your device over to the Cloud storage.
+If that is the case, you may want to delete the photos that are already available in Google Photos from your Android device.

-The following shows how you can go about doing it:
+The following instructions demonstrate how you can do it:

 Step 1.
 Open the app drawer on your device and tap on Photos to launch the Google Photos app.

 Step 2.
-When the Photos app launches, tap on three-horizontal lines at the top and select the option that says “Free up space”.
+When the Photos app launches, tap on “horizontal lines” at the top and select the option that says “Free up space”.

 Step 3.
 On the following screen, a notification will appear telling you the amount of memory space you can free-up by deleting duplicate photos.
 Tap on the Free up button to delete the duplicate photos.